Renovation Loan Program

 There is no minimum dollar amount for the improvements.

-The maximum dollar amount depends on the type of HomeStyle® Energy activity and the transaction, as described below:
+The maximum dollar amount depends on the type of HomeStyle® Refresh activity and the transaction, as described below:

 • For purchases or limited cash-out refinances, up to 15% of the “as completed” appraised value of the property